The-Anomaly-be/clarifier/README.md

 4. **Install Clarity Refiners UI**: Navigate to the "Components" section, search for "Clarity Refiners UI," and click "Install."
 5. **Start the Component**: Once installed, start the Clarity Refiners UI component.
 This will launch the Gradio API server locally at `http://127.0.0.1:7860/`.

 **Note**: Ensure the API server is running before executing the script.
-Replace the placeholder URL with the actual Pinokio website if available.

 ## Prerequisites